Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 Professor Hawthorne snorted loudly at this, but Professor Sendar merely bowed cheekily and left the Hall, Minerva touched her burning cheeks and wished she would stop blushing.

 'They're only teasing,' said Albus Dumbledore.
 'Though it is true I will not be present for your welcoming party into the fold, now that I'm Headmaster I'm excluded from these things.'

 'Of course,' said Minerva, trailing off into silence before deciding it was time she left breakfast and got to her classroom to prepare for the day's classes.

 'Don't forget, eight o'clock tonight Minerva,' said Dumbledore, standing with her as she stood, he had, thought Minerva, impeccable manners.

 'I'll bring my chess pieces,' she promised, having not forgotten at all.

 'I look forward to it,' said Dumbledore, his eyes twinkling merrily, she found herself blushing without knowing why, and it didn't fade till she reached her slowly filling classroom.

-Minerva was just finishing off a lecture to her seventh year students, to not try the advanced human transfiguration outside of her classroom and her supervision, the effects, she said, could be hideous and permanent, she mentioned for example the man who had spent his life with a tentacle in place of an arm.
-The class all looked sufficiently shocked and slightly sick, that she could be sure they would not attempt it outside of her classroom, she had just told them to pack away, and prepare a precautionary safety list for homework when a knock came at the door and Professor Sendar entered, smiling.
+Minerva was just finishing off a lecture to her seventh year students, to not try the advanced human transfiguration outside of her classroom and her supervision, the effects, she said, could be hideous and permanent, she mentioned for example the man who had spent his life with a tentacle instead of an arm.
+The class all looked sufficiently shocked and slightly sick, that she could be sure they would not attempt it outside of her classroom; she had just told them to pack away, and prepare a precautionary safety list for homework when a knock came at the door and Professor Sendar entered, smiling.